- Learn to improvise and jam in the blues style.

 - Blues chord patterns and strum patterns in a variety of styles.

-- 80 examples with mp3s and 4 backing tracks to jam along with.
+- 4 backing tracks to jam along with.

 - Contains chord charts and tab for re-entrant, C-tuned ukulele.

-What you get: A 78 page PDF file, 84 mp3 files, a printer-friendly pdf file, 7 pdf files containing scale and chord patterns.
-Download size: 27.3MB.
+What you get: A 128 page PDF file with links to 123 YouTube videos and mp3 files.
 To learn more about these file types and download a test file, visit our FAQ page.
 If you have any questions not answered there, please contact me here.

-To give you some idea of what you’ll be able to play, this is the final piece tabbed in the book which combines a number of the ideas contained in the ebook.
+To give you some idea of what you’ll be able to play, these are the final two pieces tabbed in the ebook which combines a number of the ideas it contains.

 If you haven’t downloaded one of my ebooks before, please do check out FAQ for more info.